-At each site, GPS co-ordinates and site descriptions were recorded.
-Photographs of the site were taken at photographic points that had been established in previous studies (See Baker et al. 2013a; Baker et al. 2013b).
-Cores were stored in ice for transportation to the laboratory.
-In the laboratory, each core was photographed with a length scale and soil horizons were sub sampled (See Baker et al. 2013a; Baker et al. 2013b).
-Soil material was described and physical properties such as colour, consistency, structure and texture recorded following McDonald et al. (1990) (See Baker et al. 2013a; Baker et al. 2013b).
-The presence of 'sulfidic' smells (e.g., H2S - rotten egg gas and methyl thiols) as well as oxidising odours (SO2) were recorded.
-Representative sub-samples were placed in plastic jars for acid-base accounting, electrical conductivity (EC) and pH measurements.
+At each site, GPS co-ordinates and site descriptions were recorded and photographs of the site were taken at photographic points that had been established in previous studies (See Baker et al. 2013a; Baker et al. 2013b).
+Cores were stored in ice for transportation to the laboratory and in the laboratory, each core was photographed with a length scale and soil horizons were sub sampled (See Baker et al. 2013a; Baker et al. 2013b).
+Soil material was described and physical properties such as colour, consistency, structure and texture were recorded following McDonald et al. (1990) (See Baker et al. 2013a; Baker et al. 2013b).
+The presence of odours associated with 'sulfidic' conditions (e.g., H2S - rotten egg gas and methyl thiols) as well as oxidising odours (SO2) were also recorded.
+Representative subsamples were collected and placed in plastic jars for acid-base accounting, electrical conductivity (EC) and pH measurements.
 Additional subsamples were collected in chip trays for morphological study and incubation experiments according to the methods described by Baker et al. (2010, 2011, 2013a, 2013b).

-Sediment cores sampled from Point Sturt North were collected up to 67 cm with four distinct layers (Table 1).
-Boggy creek sediment core had five distinct layers and was sampled up to 62 cm in depth.
-The site description is provided in Table 2.
+Sediment cores sampled from Point Sturt North were collected up to 67 cm in depth with four distinct layers, descriptions of which are provided in Table 1.
+Boggy Creek sediment cores had five distinct layers and were sampled up to 62 cm in depth, with descriptions provided in Table 2.